keboola/connection-docs/management/project/limits/index.md

 *Note: Volume Credits are being replaced by the [time credit measurement](#project-power-----time-credits).*

 ### Project Power --- Time Credits
-Recently, Keboola has introduced a new way to measure your consumption.
+Keboola has introduced a new way to measure your consumption.
 Time Credits will gradually replace the metrics of [Volume Credits](#project-power-----volume-credits).
 If you are not sure which consumption measurement your subscription is running on, please reach out to your CSM for more information.